 When you arrive in Finland, make sure that you have taken care of all the necessary registration and permit matters.
 Find out about employment matters and enter into an employment contract.
 Focus on organising all the practical matters and take your time in getting to know your new environment.
 Start studying Finnish or Swedish.

-If you are a citizen of the EU, Liechtenstein, Switzerland or the Nordic countries, you must register your residence at the police department of your Finnish municipality of residence if you are to stay in Finland for longer than 3 months.
+If you are a citizen of the EU, Liechtenstein or Switzerland, you must register your residence at the Finnish Immigration Service if you are to stay in Finland for longer than 3 months.

 Enter into an employment contract with your employer.
 An employment contract can be valid indefinitely or it can be made for a specific, fixed term.
 Always demand a written employment contract in order to prevent grey economy activities.
 You can find a sample contract on the website of the occupational safety and health authorities.